Discrimination Law Firm Call for Assistance from Our Attorneys in Orange County, San Bernardino, & Riverside County

-Every worker is different, which often means that supervisors, managers, and employers may feel differently about each employee.
-However, if these personal opinions affect the treatment of workers, the result may be favoritism and prejudice, which can lead to illegal dismissals and discrimination.
-This discrimination may even be unconscious on the part of the employer.
-Nevertheless, workplace discrimination of any kind is generally illegal under federal and California employment law.
-The discrimination lawyers at Kesluk, Silverstein, Jacob & Morrison, P.C. have decades of experience defending the workplace rights of employees in many industries.
+Every worker is different, which often means that supervisors, managers, and employers may feel differently about the various employees they work with.
+If these personal opinions affect the treatment of workers, however, the result may be favoritism and prejudice, which can lead to illegal dismissals and discrimination…even if it is unconscious on the part of the employer.
+Regardless of intent, workplace discrimination of any kind is generally illegal under federal and California employment law.
+The discrimination lawyers at Kesluk, Silverstein, Jacob, & Morrison, PC have decades of experience defending the workplace rights of employees in many industries.

-If you believe you are experiencing discrimination at work anywhere in California, then contact our lawyers today.
-An employment discrimination attorney from our law firm can investigate your claims and explain your legal options in a free initial consultation.
-If you have a case, we can represent you in negotiations or in the courtroom, so you can be sure your best interests are protected.
+If you believe you are experiencing discrimination at work anywhere in California, then contact our firm today.
+A highly qualified employment discrimination attorney from our law firm can investigate your claims and explain your legal options in a free initial consultation.
+If you have a case, we can represent you in negotiations or in the courtroom so you can be sure your best interests are protected.
+To get started, reach out and schedule your consultation today.

 If You Face Workplace Discrimination, Call Our Discrimination Lawyers Now